 Renting construction equipment also lets you try before you buy.
 You avoid the risk of large investments if equipment turns out to be unsuitable.
 Under certain conditions such as a lease/purchase option, rental charges can be deducted from the purchase price if you decide buying is the way to go.

-When Would It Make Sense to Buy Instead of Rent?
+When It Makes Sense to Buy Instead of Rent